 Believe it or not, not every dog is going to love hiking.
 There are lots of great new and exciting smells, but not every dog is cut out for it.
 And that’s not really based on a dog’s size, either.

-My big dog is a pit/boxer mix and he loves hiking.
-I was surprised with how much my little guy liked hiking as well, and he’s a chihuahua/pug mix.
+My big dog is a pit/boxer mix, and he loves hiking.
+I was surprised about how much my little guy liked hiking, and he’s a chihuahua/pug mix.
 He’s a pro hiker and does great.
 So, dogs don’t have to be a certain size to enjoy a hiking adventure.

 hiking with dogs, dog trail, hiking dog, good hiking dogs, dog friendly hikes, dog mountain hike, dog backpack, off leash dog hikes, large dog backpack, dog hiking boots, hiking harness dog, dog hiking gear, hiking dog carrier, hiking backpack dog carrier, best hiking dog harness, hiking dog leash